BeauJoh/thesis/source/11-chapter-3-ode.md

 The \texttt{hmm} benchmark shows the CPU and modern Nvidia GPUs performing equally well < 1ms, the older AMD and HPC GPUs ranged from 1-3ms, and the MIC averaged 7.5ms per run.
 Finally, \texttt{swat} had the modern Nvidia GPUs as the fastest devices at $\approx5$ms and ranged up to 40ms on the MIC which was the slowest device for this benchmark.

-Two of these benchmarks are now presented in further detail to examine the performance properties as the amount work increases over each of the four problem sizes.
+Two of these benchmarks are now presented in further detail to examine the performance properties as the amount of work increases over each of the four problem sizes.
 We selected the \texttt{crc} and \texttt{kmeans} benchmarks for the detailed analysis, since the former experiences exceptionally good performance on the KNL MIC, while the latter typifies the benchmarks suitability to GPU architectures as problem size increases.

-The KNL system appears to perform well on the \texttt{crc} benchmark and the affect of problem size on this application is presented as Figure \ref{fig:time-crc}.
+The KNL system appears to perform well on the \texttt{crc} benchmark and the effect of problem size on this application is presented as Figure \ref{fig:time-crc}.
-Examining the good performance of the KNL system only only we present execution time measurements for the Cyclic Redundancy Check \texttt{crc} benchmark which represents the Combinational Logic dwarf, and is probably due to the low floating-point intensity of the crc computation[@joshi2016thesis].
+Examining the good performance of the KNL system only we present execution time measurements for the Cyclic Redundancy Check \texttt{crc} benchmark which represents the Combinational Logic dwarf, and is probably due to the low floating-point intensity of the crc computation[@joshi2016thesis].
 The \texttt{crc} benchmark is a standout in benchmarks for the MIC; It is one of the only applications where the MIC is competitive with the performance on the whole mix of accelerators.
 Starting with the tiny size, it experiences comparable performance to all of the older GPUs, for the small size it offers similar performance to the latest Nvidia GPUs, and for the medium and large problem sizes it is almost the best performing device rivalling the CPU accelerators.

 We have omitted the KNL MIC platform from the \texttt{kmeans} results in Figure \ref{time:kmeans} because they are typically an order of magnitude worse than the other devices in an attempt to preserve the details between the runtimes of the other accelerators.
 They are also presented unaltered with the MIC device in Appendix \ref{appendix:time-results}.
-The devices can be considered grouped in this analysis, CPU devices (1-3) presented as purple comprise a group, the high performance GPUs designed for scientific workloads form  a accelerator device group (devices 7-9) and are presented in green, the modern Nvidia GPUs in blue to the left of green HPC GPUs are another group of devices (4-6), and the last group consists of the older AMD GPUs (devices 10-14) and are blue to the right of the green results.
+The devices can be considered grouped in this analysis, CPU devices (1-3) presented as purple comprise a group, the high-performance GPUs designed for scientific workloads form an accelerator device group (devices 7-9) and are presented in green, the modern Nvidia GPUs in blue to the left of green HPC GPUs are another group of devices (4-6), and the last group consists of the older AMD GPUs (devices 10-14) and are blue to the right of the green results.
-In general as problem size increases general trends emerge, for instance, the order of devices in a group rarely changes and the magnitude of differences only increases with problem size.
+In general, as problem size increases general trends emerge, for instance, the order of devices in a group rarely changes and the magnitude of differences only increases with problem size.
 The CPU accelerator group performs worse as the problem size increases, this is because performance is tightly bound to the level of the cache hierarchy used.
-The modern Nvidia GPU was the 2nd fastest set of devices in the tiny problem size, and this performance improved under demand of larger workloads, and culminates in being 2-5$\times$ faster than the CPU devices.
+The modern Nvidia GPU was the 2nd fastest set of devices in the tiny problem size, and this performance improved under the demand of larger workloads and culminates in being 2-5$\times$ faster than the CPU devices.
 HPC GPUs had average performance over the increasing problem sizes, and the HD7970 GPU suffered worse runtimes relative to the rest of the AMD gaming GPUs as problem size increased.

+The entire set of results and a detailed discussion is presented in Appendix \ref{appendix:time-results}.

 \begin{figure}[t]
     \centering